pallets/flask/docs/extensiondev.rst

     any particular version scheme, but should use lower bounds to indicate minimum compatibility support.
 For example,
     ``sqlalchemy>=1.4``.
 9. Indicate the versions of Python supported using ``python_requires=">=version"``.
-Flask itself supports Python >=3.7 as of December 2021, but this will update over time.
+    Flask itself supports Python >=3.8 as of April 2023, but this will update over time.

 .. _PyPI: https://pypi.org/search/?c=Framework+%3A%3A+Flask
 .. _Discord Chat: https://discord.gg/pallets